Welcome from the Program Director

 Yes.
 We provide funding for our second- and third-year residents to attend an approved conference.
 Popular choices are the annual meetings of the American College of Emergency Physicians, the Society for Academic Emergency Medicine, and the Michigan College of Emergency Physicians.

 First-year residents are provided $500 for professional development funds.
-PGY1 and PGY2 residents are given $1,500 for each year for professional development.
+PGY-2 and PGY-3 residents are given $1,500 for each year for professional development.